-knee and manipulate the OR table and headrest as necessary.
-When performing bronchoscopy with the patient sitting in a chair or in the upright position in an intensive care unit bed, one would stand behind the patient with the neck hyperextended and the head slightly turned to the right.
-The rigid endoscope (usually an $8 \times 40$ in the adult) would almost fall between the cords into the trachea.
+Most endoscopists utilized a "head holder" for stabilization of the patient's hyperextended head during a supine rigid procedure.
+This was not a requirement for the senior author during a sitting (as presented) or a supine bronchoscopic procedure during which he would sit on a stool and rest the patient's head on his knee and manipulate the OR table and headrest as necessary.
+When performing bronchoscopy with the patient sitting in a chair or in the upright position in an intensive care unit (ICU) bed, one would stand behind the patient with the neck hyperextended and the head slightly turned to the right.
+The rigid endoscope (usually an 8 x 40 in the adult) would almost fall between the cords into the trachea.
 The patients were able to breathe more readily with the delivery of oxygen through a side port on the bronchoscope and usually were very "comfortable."
-Many required little or no anesthesia-topical or intravenous (Fig. 9).
+Many required little or no anesthesia - topical or intravenous.
+(Photograph IX)

-Bronchoscopic techniques have advanced rapidly, with most procedures now performed in the supine position using a flexible bronchoscope.
+Bronchoscopic techniques have advanced rapidly with most procedures now performed in the supine position utilizing a flexible bronchoscope.
 There does still remain an occasional need to perform the endoscopic procedure in the upright position.
-This has been highlighted in a number of circumstances such as the patient with a large or enlarging neck mass, especially when the patient requires tracheal intubation.
-Diagnosis of and treatment for children's upper airway obstruction has also utilized the sitting position for the acutely dyspneic child.
-Other physicians, however, have felt that a supine position with low flow supplemental oxygen was preferable.
+This has been highlighted in a number of circumstances such as the patient with a large or enlarging neck mass - especially when the patient requires tracheal intubation.8 Diagnosis of and treatment for children's upper airway obstruction has also utilized the sitting position for the acutely dyspneic child.9 Other physicians, however, have felt that a supine position with low flow supplemental oxygen was preferable.10

-Kedla et al evaluated the use of the flexible bronchoscope in upright patients with coexistent airway disease and poor lung function.
-They, and others, concluded that bronchoscopy was an acceptable safe procedure performed in the upright and sitting position in these pulmonary limited patients.
-We have also found that diagnosis or treatment of patients in the sitting position may be safely accomplished by using either the rigid or flexible scope.
+Kedla, et al evaluated the use of the flexible bronchoscope in upright patients with coexistent airway disease and poor lung function.11 They, and others, concluded that bronchoscopy was an acceptable safe procedure performed in the upright and sitting position in these pulmonary limited patients.9 We have also found that diagnosis or treatment of patients in the sitting position may be safely accomplished utilizing either the rigid or flexible scope.
 Carcinomas may be diagnosed, and tracheal or bronchial stenosis located and dilated.
-Routine analgesia and possible sedation have been used before, during, and after the procedure; but, in the severely dyspneic, cyanotic, and unstable adult situation with severe post long-term endotracheal tube-induced tracheal stenosis (2-3 mm orifice), the patients were preferentially dilated under general anesthesia while supine through progressive rigid bronchoscopic dilation using progressively larger bronchoscopic sizes.
+Routine analgesia and possible sedation have been utilized before, during, and after the procedure.
+But, in the severely dyspneic, cyanotic, and unstable adult situation with severe post long term endotracheal tube induced tracheal stenosis (2 - 3 mm orifice) the patients were preferentially dilated under general anesthesia while supine through progressive rigid bronchoscopic dilation utilizing progressively larger bronchoscopic sizes.

-On occasion, the only anesthetics used were the topical agents.
-Using this policy, some physicians have preferred the supine over the upright position in the pneumocystis carinii suspect.
-However, the awake patient on a respirator with an endotracheal tube in place may be more comfortable in the sitting or semi-upright position during endoscopy.
+On occasion, the only anesthetic utilized was the topical agents.
+Using this policy, some physicians have preferred the supine over the upright position in the pneumocystis carinii (PCP) suspect.
+However, the awake patient on a respirator with an endotracheal tube in place may be more comfortable in the sitting or semi upright position during endoscopy.
 These patients may thus tolerate bronchoscopy better in the upright or semi-erect position.
-As previously mentioned, the individual patient in whom little or no sedation and little or no anesthesia will be utilized has accepted and tolerated the upright or nearly upright sitting position rigid or flexible bronchoscopy-some on a daily basis when in the intensive care unit for a week or more.
+As previously mentioned, the individual patient in whom little or no sedation and little or no anesthesia will be utilized has accepted and tolerated the upright or nearly upright sitting position rigid or flexible bronchoscopy - some on a daily basis when in the intensive care unit for a week or more.